scikit-hep/awkward/docs-sphinx/ak.layout.ArrayBuilder.rst

 The low-level ArrayBuilder that builds :doc:`ak.layout.Content` arrays.
 This object is wrapped by :doc:`_auto/ak.ArrayBuilder`.

-(Method names in the high-level interface have been chnaged to include underscores after "begin" and "end," but that hasn't happened in the low-level interface, yet or possibly at all.)
+(Method names in the high-level interface have been changed to include underscores after "begin" and "end," but that hasn't happened in the low-level interface, yet or possibly at all.)